Jimin624/Jimin624.github.io/_pages/about.md

 layout: single
 title: "About Me"
 permalink: /about/
-author_profile: true
+author_profile: false
 sidebar_main: true
 ---

-I am a cognitive scientist who is passionate to investigate how people process, learn, and think from multiple asepcts.
-My research particularly focuses on human understanding of numbers - the field is called **numercial cognition**.
-Have you ever thought about your own cognitive mechanisms when you compare numbers, for example, 12 vs. 25?
-Though these are two simple integers, there could be "more going on in your brain" than you think!
-You will be able to learn a little bit about the field if you explore this web page!
+I am a cognitive scientist who is passionate to investigate how people process, learn, and think.
+My research particularly focuses on cognitive mechanisms underlying the number comprehension - field called **numercial cognition**.

+What do you think people would do when they are asked to compare numbers, for example, 12 vs. 25?
+Would comparing 112 vs. 125 be as easy as 12 vs. 25?
+What if people speak other languages?
+Though 12 vs. 25 seems like a simple comparison, *there could be more happening* than you think!
+You will be able to know a little bit more about the area if you explore my page!

+### Why do you do psychology research?
+I enjoy asking questions and finding answers.
+I always found it fascinating that everyone learns, processes, and thinks differently.
+Psychology research is a great way to investigate why and how this happens.
+I also love making implications and applying the findings to the real world settings.
+This is why my research focuses on questions in education and data visualizations.
+I plan to expand my research to more areas!

-## What do you do when you are not in office?
+### What do you do when you are not in office?
 There are many things I do to keep a healthy work-life balance.
 I love playing tennis, going to the gym, running - anything that helps me sweat and destress!
-I also love travelling.
-Some of my favorite places are NYC, Paris, Tokyo, and Seoul.
-I love mega cities because there are always something new that I can find everytime I visit.
-I am also a foodie who loves to try new food, restaurants, and coffee shops.
+I spend most of my vacation time on traveling to fun places in the world!
+Some of my favorite places to visit are NYC, Paris, Tokyo, and Seoul.
+These  cities always keep me entertained with good restaurants, coffee shops, museums, and activities.

-## Language Compatibility Effect in Processing Fractions
-I first investigated if a language privileges its naming of a number.
-The study was done in the context of fractions where English names the numerator of a fraction first whereas Korean names the denominator first.

-## Does Instruction Influence Processing Reducible Fractions (e.g., 2/6)?
-Then research expanded to educational aspect: how people reason about reducible fractions (e.g., 4/6) versus irreducible fractions (e.g., 2/3).
-I recently extended research area to data visualization.
-Her research currently explores whether numerical magnitudes are recruited to understand bar graphs, and thus inform the design of bar graphs that simplify their understanding.
+### More about me
+In case you want to know more about me: I am originally from Busan, South Korea.
+I moved to the States when I was 15 years old as an exchange student.
+Moving to another continent was more challenging than expected.
+I had to learn a new language, face a new culture, and make new friends.
+Though the transition was difficult, this was when I started to think about individual differences in humans and how they influence cogntion.
+My research questions are often driven from my experiences (me-search) and that is why I love going out there, experiencing something new, throwing questions to the world!